 Also read: 4 Overlooked Benefits of Mentoring

-5. Reached New Workers Critical Business Skills
+Improves Critical Business Skills

 While senior employees lack in technology advancement, they have more business skills than new workers.
-Upward mentoring not only helps the mentee to learn new technology and social media trends, mentors gain deeper understanding about company culture and learn critical business skills from their mentees.
+Upward mentoring not only helps the mentee learn new technology and social media trends, but mentors also gain deeper understanding of company culture and learn critical business skills from their mentees.
 They get to learn inside information such as how the company works, the right terminology to use when discussing a business concept, and what to do and what not to do.
 These kinds of skills are crucial for surviving in the corporate world and for career development.

 In spite of its immense benefits, not everyone is ready to be a part of this kind of mentoring program.
 It is hard for the older generation to take constructive feedback from junior employees.
 Likewise, sometimes younger employees don’t tend to give advice to managers or senior executives, especially if they are new in the organization.
 However, a successful mentoring program can be implemented by approaching these kinds of issues sensitively.

 Schedule a quick demo to explore more about reverse mentoring and its benefits in the organization.